-I’d like you to look with me in your Bible at the 8th chapter of the gospel of Matthew.
-Matthew, chapter 8.
-And we’re going to be continuing in our study of the 8th chapter.
-We began last time, and it’s an exciting thing to be in the gospel of Matthew for many reasons, but I keep thinking about this one particular one.
+I’d like you to look with me in your Bible at the eighth chapter of the gospel of Matthew, Matthew chapter 8, and we’re going to be continuing in our study of the eighth chapter; we began last time.
+And it’s an exciting thing to be in the gospel of Matthew for many reasons, but I keep thinking about this one particular one.
 It’s so refreshing and so exciting to see Jesus walking through the world, touching human need and human life.
 It’s different than studying the vast, sweeping prophecies of Daniel.
 It’s not like the logical, theological treatises of the apostle Paul.
 It’s not like the historical, covenantal approach of the writer of Hebrews.
-There’s just something fresh and living and practical about seeing Jesus walk through the world, and that’s exactly what we have the privilege of doing, beginning in this 8th chapter.
+There’s just something fresh and living and practical about seeing Jesus walk through the world; and that’s exactly what we have the privilege of doing, beginning in this eighth chapter.

-In Matthew chapter 12 and verse 15, it says, “But when Jesus knew it, He withdrew Himself from there.
-[That is, the Pharisees.
-“And great...”
-Don't try to follow me; I’m just going to read you a couple of verses.]
-And great multitudes followed Him, and He healed them all.”
+In Matthew chapter 12 and verse 15, it says, “But when Jesus knew it, He withdrew Himself from there;” – that is, the Pharisees – “and great” – don’t try to follow me; I’m just going to read you a couple of verses – “and great multitudes followed Him, and He healed them all.”
 In Matthew 14:14, the same thing.
-It says, “And Jesus went forth and saw a great multitude and was moved with compassion toward them and healed their sick.”
+It says, “And Jesus went forth, and saw a great multitude, and was moved with compassion toward them, and healed their sick.”
 He healed them all.
 He healed all who came to Him.
-The Bible tells us: he came, healed him.
+The Bible tells us He came healing.
 He banished disease from Palestine.

 Thirdly, He healed totally.
 There was never a recuperation.
-Can you imagine that you were 35 years and never taken a step, and Jesus made your legs whole and told you, “Get up and walk?”
-Why, even if your legs were whole, you couldn’t walk.
+Can you imagine that you were thirty five years and never taken a step, and Jesus made your legs whole and told you, “Get up and walk?”
+Why even if your legs were whole, you couldn’t walk.
 There would be rehabilitation.
-There is never rehabilitation in any miracle Jesus ever performed.
-Never.
-Was instant.
-It was total.
-Immediate.
+There is never rehabilitation in any miracle Jesus ever performed, never.
+It was instant, it was total, immediate.

 Fifthly, Jesus healed organic disease, the real stuff: crippled legs, withered hands, blind eyes, paralysis, the kind of healings that would show a miracle beyond doubt.
 He didn’t heal low back pain or some supposed functional disorder.